Bone Broth for Dogs: Homemade Recipes to Boost Your Dog's Health

 Is Beef Stock OK for Dogs?

-They can because beef stock is basically beef bone broth.
+Beef stock is basically beef bone broth.
 If you make your own beef stock at home, you can share it with your pet, so long as you leave out the spices and seasonings.
 Beef broth for dogs is also safe, but like chicken broth, beef broth lacks many of the nutrients that are abundant in bone broth.

 Dog recipes LP Desktop